STARInformatics/beacon-aggregator/GENERATE_README.md

 code, you mainly need to fix the functions calling the client in the KnowledgeBeaconService of the bio.knowledge.aggregator package in the 'aggregator' subproject.

+In addition, you'll need to reinsert the deleted "implements BeaconStatusInterface" to the ServerConceptsQueryBeaconStatus, ServerStatementsQueryBeaconStatus and ServerCliquesQueryBeaconStatus interfaces.

-Since the application.properties file is overwritten by generate.sh, you will also need to copy over the 'beacon-yaml-list' property from the application.properties-template file, back into the application.properties file, for the regenerated application to work.
+Since the application.properties file is overwritten by generate.sh, you will also need to copy over the following properties from the application.properties-template: file, back into the application.properties file, for the regenerated application to work:

+* tkg.bolt-uri=bolt://localhost:7687
+* tkg.username=neo4j
+* tkg.password=<password>
+* 'beacon-yaml-list'